Spacial/awesome-csirt/README.md

 - [CORE](https://github.com/coreemu/core): The Common Open Research Emulator (CORE) is a tool for emulating networks on one or more machines.
 - [VoightKampff](https://bitbucket.org/Pirates-of-Silicon-Hills/voightkampff/src/master/): Beating Google ReCaptcha and the funCaptcha using AWS Rekognition.
 - [John the Ripper in the cloud](https://www.openwall.com/john/cloud/): John the Ripper jumbo supports hundreds of hash and cipher types.
+- [SpamCop](https://www.spamcop.net/) is the premier service for reporting spam.

 ### Shell tools